Mintbase/Grants-Program/applications/polkadotjs_no_code.md

 We did a basic integration into a plugin, you can see it in work here: https://polkadotjs.bubbleapps.io/version-test/simple_connect

-We can send an invitation to the plugin editor page for anyone from Web3 that will review this proposal.
+We can send an invitation to the plugin editor page for anyone from Mintbase that will review this proposal.
 It is not available to the public yet since it is not deployed, that's how the Bubble plugins works) after deployment in Milestone 1, it will be available for everyone.

 Features that are already implemented and you can see them in the demo:
 - Detects if any extensions are installed.